wyegelwel/async-ex/README.md

 ```

 The reason to use async-ex is to separate your normal logic from your exception handling logic.
-You'll notice that in the example above, although it is clear where an exception will be handled, it doesn't clutter normal logic.
 Additionally, you can modularize your exception handling logic by having different ex-chans.

 ## Usage